 - dropping at your feet and rolling onto its back to expose its belly to you.

-Though you might imagine it is females who might more readily demonstrate their affection towards you, with Maine Coons it is the more outgoing males who are more likely to display their love for you by giving you a lick.
+Though you might imagine it is females who more readily demonstrate feelings of affection towards you, with Maine Coons it is the more outgoing males who are more likely to display their love by giving you a lick.

 Marking you as its territory